 If you rent a house, flat, unit, park home or on-site caravan, or if you are an owner or managing agent of a rental property, make sure you are aware of your rights and responsibilities.
 We can help by providing information on:

 - rent increases; and

 Renting a home page also provides information on how to handle tenancy issues in family and domestic violence (FDV) situations.

 Buying or selling a house is a complicated and expensive business.
 Consumer Protection can provide you with advice information on all aspects of buying and selling a property, from dealing with real estate agents and contracts of sale to transfer duty and termite inspections.

 If you are buying your first home, you may be entitled to a subsidy or grant.
 We can also assist you with information about the fees and charges involved in buying a home.

 For many Western Australians, moving into a caravan park or lifestyle village is becoming an increasingly popular housing option.
-The Consumer Protection website provides a variety of information regarding residential parks.

 The Residential Parks (Long-stay Tenants) Act 2006 and the accompanying regulations outline the responsibilities of park operators and their tenants.